 Have you ever tried chicken thighs infused with lemongrass flavor?
 I will explain how to prepare the classic lemongrass chicken in this article.

-If you want to throw in some Asian flavor apart from the typical soy sauce based Chinese cuisine, this Vietnamese inspired pan-fried lemongrass will guarantee to be a total crowd pleaser.
+If you want to throw in some Asian flavor apart from the typical soy sauce-based Chinese cuisine, this Vietnamese-inspired pan-fried lemongrass chicken chop will guarantee to be a total crowd-pleaser.
 The almost universal appeal of the aroma of lemongrass will surely welcome by everyone in your family.

 Best of all, it only involves two steps- marinate and pan-fry, which is why I prepare it for so many times.
 The accompanying dipping sauce is optional.

-The marinade of this recipe is suitable for any cuts of chicken.
+The marinade of lemongrass chicken recipe is suitable for any cuts of chicken.
 Chicken thigh is the most common cut of chicken used in this recipe because it is juicier and more tender than chicken breast meat.

 It is best to leave the skin on because it will become crispy after pan-frying over low to medium heat.
 Ask your chicken vendor to remove the chicken thigh bone.
 Chicken thigh without the bone can be flattened easily, and cooked more evenly during pan-frying.